-The log-record-strategy fully available in 2.1.3 is WHOLE_ENTITY_ON_CHANGE.
+The log-record-strategy fully described in 2.4 is WHOLE\ENTITY with a record-trigger of ON\CHANGE.
 The combination of this log-record-strategy used in conjunction with log-storage-strategy of COMPACTED is described in detail in this document to enable the client to achieve eventual consistency.